cocogitto/cocogitto/README.md

 At the moment Cocogitto comes with two binaries `coco` and `cog`.

 - `coco` is used to create commits respecting the conventional commit spec.
-- `cog` does everything else : check your repo history against the spec, edit malformed commit messages, generate changelog and bump versions etc.
+- `cog` does everything else: check your repo history against the spec, edit malformed commit messages, generate changelog and bump versions etc.

 ### Shell completions